-- You cannot specify a desired index in a .cfg file. - Indexes may be created and deleted.
+• You cannot specify a desired index in a .cfg file.

+Indexes may be created and deleted.
 Over time the group may become fragmented with used and unused indexes.
 If an index is present, it is modified.
 If an index is not present, the first available index is used.
 This method allows flexibility when adding indexed entries where you do not need to make exact index matches between all the CMCs being managed.
 New users are added to the first available index.
-A .cfg file that parses and runs correctly on one CMC may not run correctly on another if all indexes are full and you must add a new user. - Use the racresetcfg subcommand to configure both CMCs with identical properties.
+A .cfg file that parses and runs correctly on one CMC may not run correctly on another if all indexes are full and you must add a new user.

+• Use the racresetcfg subcommand to configure both CMCs with identical properties.

 Use the racresetcfg subcommand to reset the CMC to original defaults, and then run the racadm config -f <filename>.cfg command.
 Ensure that the .cfg file includes all desired objects, users, indexes, and other parameters.
-See the database property chapter of the Dell Chassis Management Controller Administrator Reference Guide for a complete list of objects and groups.
+See the database property chapter of the Command Line Reference Guide for iDRAC6 and CMC for a complete list of objects and groups.

-the CMC Network Interface settings to the original default settings and remove all users and user configurations.
+CAUTION: Use the racresetcfg subcommand to reset the database and the CMC Network Interface settings to the original default settings and remove all users and user configurations.
 While the root user is available, other users' settings are also reset to the default settings.